 According to Wikipedia: “Brand is the name, term, design, symbol, or any other feature that identifies one seller’s product distinct from those of other sellers”.
 In order to brand yourself you need to:

 - Think of job searching as marketing.
 You are the product.
 Your marketing materials are your resume, cover letter, LinkedIn profile.
 Your sales pitch is your interview.
 Make yourself available and keep yourself well-informed of current job search strategies – including personal branding!

 - Identify your ‘selling features’.
 Think about what sets you apart from other job competitors in your industry or occupation.
 Are you a cost-savings generator, a process improvement specialist, or a team alignment strategist?
 Ensure you can support these claims with rich and quantitative results from throughout your career.

 - Be consistent.
 As mentioned, major brands are able to separate themselves from the competition by pinpointing their unique value and then marketing it consistently.
 Their branding is hard to overlook.
 Do the same.
-Keep your messages constant and similar in all of your job search materials and throughout all of your professional communications.
+Keep your messages constant and similar in all job search materials and throughout all professional communications.
 Become recognizable as a brand….brand YOU.

-Job seekers are expected to know their value and be able to communicate it effectively, especially at the senior professional level up.
+Job seekers are expected to know their value and communicate it effectively, especially at the senior professional level.
 If you are struggling to capture or communicate your brand in a compelling manner (in your resume, cover letter, LinkedIn profile, executive biography, during an interview, or while networking) contact me for help.